rberenguel/pinta/llm-context.md

 ### 1. Goal of the Project

-The primary goal of Pinta is to create a dynamic, web-based graphical editor that allows for the visual representation of hierarchical information [project description in first user turn of this session].
+The primary goal of Pinta is to create a dynamic, web-based graphical editor that allows for the visual representation of hierarchical information.
 It's inspired by an on-paper method of drawing a main diagonal line for a central topic, with perpendicular lines branching out for sub-topics.
 The tool aims to provide an interactive way to build, modify, and annotate these schemas.
-Ultimately, Pinta is designed to be a versatile Progressive Web Application (PWA) for creating, saving, and loading these visual diagrams, complete with annotations and basic drawing capabilities [project description in first user turn of this session].
+Ultimately, Pinta is designed to be a versatile Progressive Web Application (PWA) for creating, saving, and loading these visual diagrams, complete with annotations and basic drawing capabilities.

 ### 2. How it Works